xlvector/hector/README.md

 	cd src
 	go build hector-cv.go
-	./hector-cv --method [Method] --train [Data Path]
+	./hector-cv --method [Method] --train [Data Path] --cv 10

 Here, Method include

-1. lr : Logistic Regression with SGD and L2 regularization.
+1. lr : logistic regression with SGD and L2 regularization.
-2. ftrl : FTRL-Proximal Logistic Regreesion with L1 regularization.
+2. ftrl : FTRL-proximal logistic regreesion with L1 regularization.
 Please review this paper for more details "Ad Click Prediction: a View from the Trenches".
-3. ep : Bayesian Logistic Regression with expectation propagation.
+3. ep : bayesian logistic regression with expectation propagation.
 Please review this paper for more details "Web-Scale Bayesian Click-Through Rate Prediction for Sponsored Search Advertising in Microsoft’s Bing Search Engine"

-Data Path is location of your dataset, we support LibSVM data format

-For example, you can run 10-fold cross validation by random forest on test data by:

-./hector-cv --train ../data/titanic --method rf --cv 10
+4. fm : factorization machine
+5. cart : classifiaction tree
+6. cart-regression : regression tree
+7. rf : random forest
+8. rdt : random decision trees
+9. gbdt : gradient boosting decisio tree
+10. linear-svm : linear svm with L1 regularization
+11. svm : svm optimizaed by SMO (current, its linear svm)
+12. l1vm : vector machine with L1 regularization by RBF kernel
+13. knn : k-nearest neighbor classification

+hector-run.go will help you train one algorithm on train dataset and test it on test dataset, you can run it by following steps:

+	cd src
+	go build hector-run.go
+	./hector-run --method [Method] --train [Data Path] --test [Data Path]

+Above methods will direct train algorithm on train dataset and then test on test dataset.
+If you want to train algorithm and get the model file, you can run it by following steps:

+	./hector-run --method [Method] --action train --train [Data Path] --model [Model Path]

+Then, you can use model file to test any test dataset:

+	./hector-run --method [Method] --action test --test [Data Path] --model [Model Path]